Hausdorff dimension of collision times in one-dimensional log-gases: Introduction and main results

 \section{Introduction and main results}

 Dynamical one-dimensional stochastic systems of charged particles have been an important topic of research in recent decades both in physics and mathematics \cite{Forrester10,Handbook15,LesHouches17}.
 Perhaps the most well-known of these systems, the Dyson model \cite{Dyson62A}, was formulated as a way to describe the Hamiltonian eigenvalue dynamics of a complex system.
 Conceptually, it is a system of $N$ particles with equal charge that repel each other via a logarithmic electrostatic potential while performing independent Brownian motions on the real line.
 It was later rediscovered as a description of long, non-intersecting polymer chains \cite{deGennes68}, and of wetting and melting transitions \cite{Fisher84}.
+The long-range interaction in this system gives it meaningful physical properties, as it allows for the possibility of a phase transition in contrast to short-range interacting one-dimensional systems \cite[Section 5.6]{Ruelle74}.

 The connection with random matrix theory lies in the fact that the eigenvalues of real symmetric, complex Hermitian, and quaternion self-dual matrices with independent Brownian motions as entries up to symmetry obey the stochastic differential equation (SDE) of the Dyson model of parameter $k=1/2,1$, and $2$, respectively.
-In the random matrix literature, it is commonplace to use the parameter $\beta=2k$, but in this paper we use the notation from special functions, $k$.
+In the random matrix literature, it is commonplace to use the parameter $\beta=2k$, but in this paper we use the notation from Dunkl theory, $k$.
 The significance of the parameter $k>0$ is that it indicates the strength of the electrostatic interaction relative to the fluctuations due to the Brownian motions that drive the process.
-Hence, when $k$ is large, the fluctuations are small and vice-versa; this allows us to understand this parameter as a proxy for the inverse temperature.
+Hence, when $k$ is large, fluctuations are small and vice-versa; this allows us to understand this parameter as a proxy for the inverse temperature.
 The particular case $k=1$ has been thoroughly studied due to its determinantal nature; in this case, the Dyson model can be understood as a system of independent Brownian particles conditioned never to collide \cite{KatoriTanemura07}, it has been extended to non-euclidean geometries \cite{Katori17}, and it has been shown to have a profound link to the multiple Schramm-Loewner Evolution \cite{KatoriKoshida21}.